circleci/circleci-docs/jekyll/_cci2/workflows.md

 ### Git Tag Job Execution

-CircleCI treats tag and branch filters differently when deciding whether a job should run.
+CircleCI treats tag and brach filters differently.

 1. For a branch push unaffected by any filters, CircleCI runs the job.